Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Hanson students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Hanson students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Hanson District Curriculum Used in Our In-Home Tutoring Programs

 Whitman-Hanson Regional School District encompasses the neighboring communities of Whitman and Hanson.
 As a whole, the district serves seven schools and almost 4,500 students.
 Whitman-Hanson Regional School District has developed a Curriculum Blueprint that lays out the district’s entire curriculum.
 As it is in the Common Core Standards, reading is divided into text complexity and comprehension, writing, speaking and listening, and language.
 As with all standards, the major topics – such as reading, writing, geometry, biology – within a subject are compounded yearly with increasingly complex expectations.

 We currently cover the following Hanson-area school district: Whitman-Hanson Regional School District.